 All residential opener systems manufactured since the early 1990’s have had an infrared light beam safety reversing device as a standard safety item.
 This device requires a sending and receiving unit placed at four to six inches above floor height.
 These are placed directly adjacent to the garage door track so they are easy to spot.
 This makes them also subject to inadvertent damage or other problems.
 First, let’s look at what this device does.
 The photocell monitors for an unbroken beam of light to allow the garage door opener system to close.
 Should the beam of light be interrupted the door will immediately stop its downward travel and reverse to the full open position.
 This safety device is required primarily to prevent personal injury to the user or a pet but also protects against property damage.
 If something is left in the doorway the door will not close on it.
 Most all photocell devices have indicator lights on them that will indicate if they are in alignment and clear.
 The indicator lights should be steady if everything is normal.
 If there is a blockage the indicator lights will be blinking in most cases.
 If the lights are off there may be other issues, more on that later.

-OK, now that we’re familiar with this device, its purpose and function, what symptoms might occur if there is an issue with the photocells?
-The most common symptom of a blocked, damaged or non-functioning photocell device is failure of the door to close when activated.
-Travel will begin only for the door to immediately reverse to the full open position and stop.
+OK, now that we’re familiar with this device, its purpose, and function, what symptoms might occur if there is an issue with the photocells?
+The most common symptom of a blocked, damaged or non-functioning photocell device is the failure of the door to close when activated.
+Travel will begin only for the door to immediately reverse to the fully open position and stop.
 If this occurs, what can the homeowner do?
 There are several items that are easily checked before calling for service.

 3. If the indicator lights are simply ‘out’ or not lit on the photocell device you may have a wiring issue, a faulty photocell or a faulty circuit board.

-A. First, visually inspect the wiring between the photocell device and the power head unit for the opener system.
-If the wiring is damaged it is most typically near the photocell end as it is only a few inches above floor level and might be pulled, cut or otherwise compromised more easily than at the motor end.
+3.1 First, visually inspect the wiring between the photocell device and the powerhead unit for the opener system.
+If the wiring is damaged it is most typically near the photocell end as it is only a few inches above floor level and might be pulled, cut, or otherwise compromised more easily than at the motor end.
 Should you find damage you should call for service, or, if you are handy enough, replace the damaged wire to see if the indicator lights will return to the normal steady ok status.
 Once the problem is corrected, try the door opener system to see if it functions properly.